gregorio-project/gregorio/UPGRADE.md

 As is normal, calls to the deprecated command names will raise a warning but still work.
 However there is one caveat: the old functions will always add the annotations to the bottom of the annotation list, regardless of the order in which they are called.
 Previously, you could call `\gresetsecondannotation` before `\gresetfirstannotation` and still have the first annotation appear on top.
 Which annotation appears on top is now determined by the order in which the functions are called.

-### Command Name Systemization

-A naming scheme for GregorioTeX commands has been established and so most commands have had their names changed in order to bring them into line with the new scheme.
-Breifly, user commands all now have a `\gre` prefix (to prevent name colisions with other packages) and groups of commands which altered a single setting have been replaced by a single command which takes an argument specifying the value of the setting.
-The notable exception to this are the two main commands: `\gregorioscore` (replaces `\includescore`) and `\gabcsnippet`.
-See GregorioRef for the complete list of new command names.

-Old command names should still work for now, but will raise a deprecation warning.
-Exceptions are noted below:

-- `\grescaledim`: This function now takes two arguments.
-The second should be `yes`, `true`, or `on` to acheive the old behavior.

 ## 3.0
 ### TeX Live 2013